OlsakRene/members-management/README.md

 # Member Management System (Laravel Project)

 This is a **Laravel-based Member Management Project** that allows you to manage members and their associated tags.
-The application provides both **API endpoints** and **web views** for CRUD operations.
+The application provides both **API endpoints** and **web views with basic design** for CRUD operations.

 ---